Qingdao Tram: Tram route and stops

-The tram route has a total length of 9 km, all for the ground line.
-Line and the west side of the road with a shared road right, about 400 m, the rest of the road are semi-closed road right, that is, the interval between the exclusive right and the intersection of road right.
-There are seven hybrid substations, double insulated elastic suspension mesh, the rated voltage is 750 volts DC.
+The tram route has a total length of 9 km, all at-grade at ground level.
+The west end of the line is street running in mixed traffic (shared right-of-way), about 400 m, the rest of the line is in a semi-private right of way alongside the inside of the roadway (vehicles may cross it when making turns at intersections).
+There are seven hybrid substations, double insulated elastic suspension mesh, the rated voltage is 750 V DC.

 The stops are - Qianwangtuan station, Tianwang Road station, Shuiku Park station, Huicheng Road Station, Qingwei Road station, Guocheng Road station, Chuncheng Road station, Changcheng Road station, Agricultural University station, Mingyang Road station, Zhengyang Road station, Chengyang Wholesale Market station, a total of 12 stops, of which Agricultural University is an interchange station with Line 1 (Qingdao Metro).
 The route will be extended to the west to Chengyang railway station.